 Timely Overseas Ballots for State Elections in Maryland

 Doe v.
 Walker (Roger W. Titus, D. Md.
 8:10-cv-2646)

-A federal complaint filed 40 days in advance of the 2010 general election complained that absentee ballots had not been sent to overseas voters in time.
+A federal complaint filed 40 days before the 2010 general election alleged that absentee ballots had not been sent to overseas voters in time.
 It turned out that ballots listing only federal offices had already been sent out.
 The district judge extended the deadline for the state to receive ballots for state offices by ten days to preserve overseas voters’ fundamental rights to vote.

 Topics: Absentee ballots; military ballots; Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).

 Vanzant v.
 Brunner (Susan J. Dlott, S.D.
 Ohio 1:10-cv-596)

 A federal complaint filed two months before the 2010 general election alleged an equal protection violation because some counties were more generous than others in facilitating absentee voting.
 The district court denied relief.

 Topics: Absentee ballots; equal protection.

 Cunningham v.
 Leigh (W. Allen Pepper, Jr., N.D.
 Miss.
 1:10-cv-49)